 A closer look at the New Elephants -- Lavender baby and Azure parent.

-Inner bag of Bag 3 parts: More coral 5-petal flowers that are new, and more drone building parts.
+Inner bag of Bag 3 parts: More coral and bright yellow 5-petal flowers that are new colors for 2020, and more drone building parts.

 Olivia's jungle outfit has spring yellowish green bandana tied over a strapped leaf pattern top with side heart buttons, a breast pocket, and double belts with a pouch.
 The sand green, vibrant coral with lime and spring green are a lovely color combo!
 The back has details of the belts and that there's an under shirt of solid coral.
 It goes with her sand green skirt and coral sneakers.